shahabsiavash/KayKhosrow-Font/README.md

 This font and its styles are pioneers in some aspects:

-- The first Persian-Latin font that brings axactly similar glyphs for the 2 languages.
+- The first Persian-Latin font that brings exactly similar glyphs for the 2 languages.
 - The first Persian font with totally new detached glyphs.
 - The first Persian font with 12+1 different styles.
 - The first Persian font with a "Pure Persian" style, which you can wrtie Pinglish or Persian in a new way.